robusta-dev/robusta/README.md

 </details>

 ## 💻 About the project
-Robusta is both an automations engine for Kubernetes, and a [full observability platform](https://home.robusta.dev/) built with that engine.
+Robusta is both an automations engine for Kubernetes, and a [multi-cluster observability platform](https://home.robusta.dev/).

 Robusta is commonly used alongside Prometheus, but other tools are supported too.